 as an art medium, but forced on us by global catastrophe, and

 cajole it somehow into making an artful statement about the human condition.

 Link below goes to 6 min. movie about beverly Kleiber:

-In the years since 2005, I have been living a somewhat contemplative although not reclusive life.
+In the years between 2005 and 2018, I lived a somewhat contemplative although not reclusive life.
 I left electronic media and sought to combine my buddhist studies with my earlier training in Chinese brush painting with Shiou-Jang Hsieh and Tseng ta-yu.
 It may seem a radical transition from the electronic media to pastels on paper, but the underlying aesthetic current through all these permutations has been gestural movement and poetic literary allusion.